 Using our previous example of the direct mail campaign, Insycle’s automatic exporting and sharing feature would make it easy to facilitate the data update campaign to update zip codes.
 Contacts from the campaign with invalid or missing zip codes could be identified using Insycle’s advanced filtering, for example, zip codes with less than 5 digits, and then delivered to the relevant team members to update.
 This could be scheduled to be done on a regular basis — maybe once a week, or everytime that you want to add new contacts to your direct mail campaign.

 You can customize and personalize the message that is sent with each automated export.
-Then, you just have to tell Insycle when you would like the exports to take place.
+Then, you just have to tell Insycle when you want the exports to occur.

 Streamline Edits, Updates, and Corrections